Can an iPhone’s private browsing be tracked? (Explained)

 What Is and What Is Not Private Browsing?

-The private browser delivers on its promise to let you surf the web without having your search history, cookies, or other private data saved by your browser.
+The promise to allow you to browse the web without having your search history, cookies, or other private information recorded by your browser is fulfilled by the private browser.

 How to turn on private browsing mode?